Contact homology and virtual fundamental cycles: Statement of results

+are \emph{chain homotopic}, by constructing virtual moduli counts for moduli spaces of \emph{disconnected curves} (and analogously for case (IV)).
+For certain purposes (such as defining linearized contact homology), one may need to know that such cobordism maps are homotopic in a stronger sense, namely one which takes into account the algebra structure.
+The construction of such homotopies is sketched in Eliashberg--Givental--Hofer \cite[\S 2.4]{sftintro} and in Ekholm--Oancea \cite[\S\S 5.4--5.5]{ekholmoancea} in more detail (also see Ekholm--Honda--K\'alm\'an \cite[Lemma 3.13]{ekholmhondakalman} for the related, but easier, case of Legendrian contact homology).
+We have nothing positive to say about the applicability of our methods to the rigorous construction of such homotopies.
+One can generalize case (III) of Theorem \ref{main} (and its proof) a little by counting curves occurring at times $0\leq t_1\leq\cdots\leq t_k\leq 1$ and obtain an $A_\infty$-homotopy, though it is not clear if this is any improvement.

+\item(Symplectic field theory) To construct the symplectic field theory ``homology groups'' as described in Cieliebak--Latschev \cite{cieliebaklatschev} and Latschev--Wendl \cite{latschevwendl} (specializing work of Eliashberg--Givental--Hofer \cite{sftintro}) using the methods of this paper, it would be sufficient to specify the correct compactified moduli spaces to consider and to show that their stratifications are locally cell-like as in \S\S\ref{localmodelsection},\ref{celllikeproofsec} (these are essentially combinatorial questions).

-\begin{remark}[Morse--Bott contact homology] It should be possible to define contact homology in terms of Morse--Bott contact forms, by counting appropriate pseudo-holomorphic cascades (this is due to Bourgeois \cite{bourgeoisthesis}).
-It should be possible to generalize the methods of this paper to construct the relevant virtual moduli counts (though the relevant gluing analysis would be more technical). \end{remark}
+\item(Morse--Bott contact forms) It should be possible to define contact homology using Morse--Bott contact forms, by counting appropriate pseudo-holomorphic cascades as in Bourgeois \cite{bourgeoisthesis,bourgeoisthesissurvey}.
+To realize this rigorously, the main tasks would be to specify the correct compactified moduli spaces to consider, to show that their stratifications are locally cell-like as in \S\S\ref{localmodelsection},\ref{celllikeproofsec} (these are essentially combinatorial questions), and to establish the relevant gluing result as in \S\ref{gluingsec}.

-\begin{remark}[Symplectic Field Theory] It should be straightforward to generalize the methods of this paper to construct many of the more general Symplectic Field Theory invariants from \cite{sftintro}. \end{remark}
+\item(Integer coefficients) It is an interesting open question (promoted by Abouzaid) how to naturally lift contact homology from $\QQ$ to $\ZZ$.

+\item(Non-equivariant contact homology) We conjecture that contact homology can be lifted to a framed $E_2$-algebra, namely an algebra over the operad whose space of $n$-ary operations is the space of embeddings $(D^2)^{\sqcup n}\hookrightarrow D^2$.
+More precisely, the free symmetric $\QQ$-algebra on $\oo_\gamma$ for $\gamma\in\PP_\good$ in \eqref{freesupercommutative} should be replaced with the free framed $E_2$-algebra on $\oo_\gamma$ for $\gamma\in\PP$ subject to the relations that rotating any $d$-fold multiply covered orbit by $2\pi/d$ acts on $\oo_\gamma$ by the corresponding sign ($\pm 1$ according to whether the Reeb orbit is good or bad).
+The differential of a given orbit $\gamma^+$ should lift naturally to an element of this (almost) free framed $E_2$-algebra by taking into account the conformal types of the domains of the pseudo-holomorphic curves in question.
+This lift can be viewed as the ``non-equivariant'' version of contact homology (which should itself be viewed as an $S^1$-equivariant theory). \end{itemize}